Code Reading: Shared Examples in RSpec

 shared example in the registry.

-Later, when each example group is run by RSpec.world
+Later, when each example group is run by RSpec.world, any #it_behaves_like

 methods encountered during execution cause a lookup to the corresponding